tomjadams/scala-workshop/doc/intro/05-circe.md

 }
 ```

-Hopefully, your test might fail now!
+Hopefully, your test will fail now!
 This is because we've not finished the decoder, let's do that now.

 ```scala
 val cartItemDecoder = Decoder.instance[CartItem] { c =>